- Consists of eight computer labs each containing 20 machines

-There are eight computer labs in Gateway House each containing 20 machines, all labs have printing facilities, Internet and faculty network access and digital projectors to aid in teaching.
+- All labs have printing facilities, Internet and faculty network access and digital projectors

 Computer Science Laboratory

-The Computer Science Laboratory contains 60 high-specification iMac workstations with 27" monitors running OS X, Windows 7 and Linux.
+- Contains 60 high-specification iMac workstations with 27" monitors running OS X, Windows 7 and Linux

-All the machines are connected via the faculty network to a dedicated, high-performance file server for storage and backup of students' work.
+- Machines are connected via the faculty network to a dedicated, high-performance file server for storage and backup of work

 Audio, music and multimedia applications

-These labs have the software and hardware to deal with audio and multimedia sources.
+- Labs contain most necessary software and hardware to deal with audio and multimedia sources

-The main mechanical lab is a large open-plan space designed to accommodate the study of Thermo-Fluids, Solid Mechanics and Dynamics.
-It also has an area with machine tools for manufacture of student designs.
+- Main mechanical lab is a large open-plan space designed to accommodate the study of Thermo-Fluids, Solid Mechanics and Dynamics

 Electrical and electronic engineering